gomorpheus/morpheus-docs/release_notes/current.rst

      .. image:: /images/clouds/aws/storage/Storage-Volumes-Morpheus.png

+- .. toggle-header:: :header: Approvals: **Estimated pricing details to Approvals**

-- Approvals: Added estimated pricing details to approval list and detail pages (Operations > Approvals) as well as to the price field for the request in ServiceNow for clients routing their approvals through a ServiceNow integration
+     Added estimated pricing details to Approvals list and detail pages (Operations > Approvals) as well as to the price field for the request in ServiceNow for clients routing their approvals through a ServiceNow integration.

 - .. toggle-header:: :header: Apps: **Provisioning Process/Status bar, VM & Container lists, Summary tab added to App detail page**

      App Details page enhancements for greater visibility of App provisioning status, App resources visibility and management